WRT 120 Syllabus

 creates a lasting impression.
 It may be (1) provocative, (2) beautiful, (3)

-uncanny, and (4) brightly, shatteringly meaningful, causing ideas and feelings
+uncanny, (4) richly ambiguous, and (5) brightly, shatteringly meaningful, causing

 Less artistically accomplished literature leaves your head the moment you